 Next, we discuss the value of Naturalistic Driving observation compared to other methods, such as driving simulator research.

 In an interactive session you will learn about the possibilities of the UDRIVE data.
 We will present you the details about the study design, the sample, and the data collected.
 We will present the data, the tools to access the data and explain how you could access it yourself.
-We will illustrate the research possibilities based on the analyses performed on the UDRIVE data in the areas of: driver distraction, interactions with vulnerable road users, everyday driving behaviour, crash causation factors, and eco-driving.
+We will illustrate the research possibilities based on the analyses performed on the UDRIVE data in the areas of: driver distraction, interactions with vulnerable road users, everyday driving behaviour, risky driving, and eco-driving.

 Last but not least, we will share our lessons learned in setting up and running a Naturalistic Driving study.
 If you are interested in setting up a naturalistic driving study in the future, you could take advantage of our experience.